BestChampagne had the pleasure of interviewing Didier Depond, President of the Champagne Houses SALON and DELAMOTTE.

 For me, a good distributor is not someone who speaks price when they start the discussion.
 An aggressive price can work the first time but it will not work long term.

 The distributor must know how to sell something expensive.
-Of course the brand plays its role.
-In fact, it’s quite a mix.
+Of course, the band plays its role.
+In fact, it’s a mix.

 This is why the French market is still super-important for all brands called “luxury”.
-I do not like using the word ‘luxury’ but all the famous brands and know-how must be recognized in France or Italy is also a good market brand to be accepted in other less matured countries.
+I do not like using the word ‘luxury’ but all the famous brands and know-how must be recognized in France or Italy to be accepted in other less matured champagne markets.

 France remains the primary market for our industry with 180 millions of champagne bottles.
 Almost two-thirds of all champagne is drunk in France.

-The brand makes great Champagne; it is extraordinarily powerful.
-That is why we must protect our name and pay close attention to the use of the word Champagne because it is our stock in trade.
+The brand makes champagne great; it is extraordinarily powerful.
+That is why we must protect the champagne name and pay close attention to its use because it is our stock in trade.

-BC: What is the challenge of managing a house as prestigious as SALON, which produces one of the most expensive champagne?
+BC: What are the challenges in managing a super House like SALON, which produces one of the most expensive champagne?

-DD: We must preserve and respect the existing history, respect the precepts that Monsieur Salon established in the early 20th century, and not change but rather follow the same direction and increase.
+DD: We must preserve and respect our history, respect the precepts that Monsieur Salon established in the early 20th century, and not change but rather follow the same direction and develop.

-We must always respect this; this is what I have done for 15 years with some certainly some success since the SALON we knew 15 years ago was much smaller than it is today.
+We must always respect this; this is what I have done for 15 years certainly with some success since the SALON we knew 15 years ago was much smaller than it is today.

-BC: Mr. DEPOND.
-You are not originally from Champagne but you became Champenois.
+BC: You are not originally from Champagne but you became Champenois.
 What is champagne in your life?

-When I returned to Laurent-Perrier, I met two extraordinary men: Bernard de Nonancourt who was the president of the group Laurent-Perrier and who was like a second father to me, and Alain Terrier who was the winemaker of the House.
+When I came at Laurent-Perrier, I met two extraordinary men: Bernard de Nonancourt who was the President of the Laurent-Perrier group and who was like a second father to me, and Alain Terrier who was the winemaker of the House.

-So I was, you could say, adopted by these two men and they taught me a lot in 27 years and, in my case, I did different things within the group to since 15 years become the president of Salon and Delamotte.
+So I was, you could say, adopted by these two men and they taught me a lot over the years.

-I was 33 years old when President Bernard de Nonancourt appointed me and I was the youngest President of Salon and Delamotte.
+I was 33 years old when President Bernard de Nonancourt appointed me as the youngest President of SALON and DELAMOTTE.

 Last year, I traveled during 132 days in 40 countries.
 For now, champagne is my life.